RhysRoo/SDRecipie_docs/docs/source/Profile_Page.rst

-Profile_Page
+Profile Page
 =============

-The structure behind the user profile page
+The Structure Behind the User Profile Page
 ------------------------------------------
 The user profile page is a page that allows the user to input their personal information.
 This page is only accessible to the user that is logged in.
 The user can input their username, name, age, food restriction and a personal bio.
 The food restriction is very important as it allows the app to put this into account when generating recipies.